 SHIFT AND IMPACT IN CONSUMER BUYING HABITS

-Here is how the market will experience a shift in the consumers behaviour and buying habits.
+Here is how the market will experience a shift in consumer’s behavior and buying habits.

 1. As mentioned above, many of the big IT companies are assigning “work from home” to their employees.
 The increase in the time spent online for personal use will potentially lead to an increase in ad inventory across several platforms.
 As a result, the CPM (Cost Per Thousand Impressions will decrease across auction-based platforms.
 Therefore, if the advertisement inventory increases while the advertisement purchasing decreases or stays the same, then the cost of that specific inventory will automatically lower down.

-2. Delivery services such as UberEats, Amazon, Myntra etc. are more likely to experience a rise in consumer demands as more number of people are surfing online during this pandemic.
+2. Delivery services such as UberEats, Amazon, Myntra, etc. are more likely to experience a rise in consumer demands as more people are surfing online during this pandemic.

-3. This economic downturn might show decline in the propensity of the small businesses without significant disposable income to spend.
+3. This economic downturn might show a decline in the propensity of small businesses without the significant disposable income to spend.

 REASONS SHOWING HOW INDUSTRIES ARE AFFECTED?

-2. Don’t think that all the delivery services are open, because public transit, air travel, Uber, Airbnb and all the transportation companies will potentially face challenges.
-It is because people who use these transportation services like employees, students etc. are staying at home as users are choosing to avoid close contact in exchange for staying home.
-This abandon of public transportation will not only impact those companies but also their employees’ employment status.
+2. Don’t think that all the delivery services are open, because public transit, air travel, Uber, Airbnb, and all the transportation companies will potentially face challenges.
+It is because people who use these transportation services like employees, students, etc. are staying at home as users are choosing to avoid close contact in exchange for staying home.
+This abandonment of public transportation will not only impact those companies but also their employees’ employment status.

-3. Companies that rely on Asia, Europe or other highly corona affected areas in terms of supply chain might encounter shipment slowdowns.
+3. Companies that rely on Asia, Europe, or other highly corona-affected areas in terms of the supply chain might encounter shipment slowdowns.
 It is better to understand the current situation of product inventory globally and planning marketing campaigns throughout the next few months according to that.